Configuring LUNA Settings

 By default, two cues are displayed in LUNA (four with Apollo 16 and x16).
 Up to four cues are available with Apollo by increasing the Cue Bus Count.

-Configuring Alt Monitor count
+Configuring Alt Monitor Count

 Apollo features Alt (alternate) monitoring capabilities.
 Alt monitoring can be used to control an alternate pair or pairs of monitor speakers, which is convenient for quickly comparing how a mix sounds through a different set of speakers.
 Up to two pairs of Alt monitors can be used (one pair with Apollo Twin).